Tax debt register

 Tax debts covered by a payment arrangement

 If your business has a payment arrangement currently in force, no information is displayed.
-However, if it has tax debts that are not covered by the arrangement, the register will contain the appropriate records for public display.
+In addition, if there is an entry on your business in the Tax Debt Register and you make a payment arrangement, the entry will be deleted.
+However, if the business has tax debts that are not covered by the arrangement, the register will contain the appropriate records for public display.

 However, if you have an agreement with the local enforcement authority on a payment plan, it does not prevent the publishing of tax debts on the register.